velikanov/velikanov.github.io/_posts/2017-10-28-GetStartedWithJavaAndSpring-PartII-Data.md

 Here we have defined our YouTube video provider that will create a YouTube connector instance and implement some methods for videos loading.

-Finally we have to create Video converter that will convert the YouTube video to our Video entity object.
+We have to create Video converter that will convert the YouTube video to our Video entity object.

 <code>./scheduler/src/main/java/com/company/scheduler/converter/VideoConverter.java</code>
 {% highlight java linenos %}